 Above is a screenshot of their documentation page for the Colors & Background module.

 See how there’s a breadcrumb underneath the title which lets you know where you currently are and trace back to previous sections?
 There’s also a sidebar on the right containing links to other articles in the documentation.

 Video Documentation and Tutorials

 Aside from their text-based documentation, they also provide video documentation and tutorials on their own YouTube channel.
 For those who are more into video demonstrations and tutorials, you’ll find this very useful.

 Their YouTube channel also contains information about general WordPress usage.
-They have videos not only for Astra but also for their other products like the Ultimate Addons, Convert Pro, etc.
+They have videos not only for the WordPress theme but also for their other products like the Ultimate Addons, Convert Pro, etc.

 They offer three types of support: pre-sale, pro and free.
 If you access their support page, you’ll be greeted by this: